MAlshabib/HawkShield/README.md

 **Wi-Fi intrusion detection for the Raspberry Pi 4.**

-A USB radio in monitor mode, a gradient-boosted classifier over a feature contract that training and inference *share by construction*, and a dashboard plus a bilingual analyst served from one FastAPI process.
+A USB radio in monitor mode, a gradient boosted classifier over a feature contract that training and inference *share by construction*, and a dashboard plus a bilingual analyst served from one FastAPI process.
 One command runs it: `python run.py`.